nitin-1926/Artificial-Intelligence-Laboratory-Webpage/README.md

 # Artificial-Intelligence-Laboratory-Webpage
-It contains the webpage I made for the AI laboratory of CURIN dept, Chitkara University
+It contains the webpage for the AI laboratory of CURIN dept, Chitkara University